00spoiler00/acc-goodies/README.md

 ## 20240730

+- Add safe logged execution of fetchers and parsers
 - Add categories and car models to hotlaps parser and report
 - Add frontend <> backend version control and removed auto reload